codex-storage/nim-codex/library/README.md

 ---

-## Upload API
+## Upload

 ### `storage_upload_init`

 Initialize an upload session for a file.

-- `filepath`: absolute path for file upload; for chunk uploads it's the file name
+- `filepath`: absolute path for file upload; for chunk uploads it's the file name.
+The metadata filename and mime type are derived from this value.
 - `chunkSize`: chunk size for upload (default: `1024 * 64` bytes)
 - Callback returns the `sessionId`